Graphs and obstruction theory for algebraic curves

 Here, each shaded disk corresponds to some component $L_i$ of the loop part of $\Gamma$.
 By definition of $\{L_i\}$, if we regard these disks as vertices, we obtain another tree $\Gamma'$.

 Recall the above remark that all the edges contained in the components of type $(U)$ have the value zero.
-In Figure \ref{fig:disks}, this means that all the edges (outside the shaded disks) except the ones labeled by $a, b, c, \dots, m$ have the value zero.
+In Figure \ref{fig:disks}, this means that all the edges (outside the shaded disks) except the ones labeled by $a, b, c, \cdots, m$ have the value zero.
 We call the edges outside the shaded disks the \emph{bridges}.

-Now, by the fact that $\Gamma'$ is a tree, it is easy to see that there is a shaded disk such that the bridges emanating from it have the value 0 except one bridge.
-Let us call this bridge $r$ and call the remaining bridges $a_1, \dots, a_s$.
+Now, by the fact that $\Gamma'$ is a tree, it is easy to see that there is a shaded disk such that the bridges emanating from it have the value zero except one bridge.
+Let us call this bridge $r$ and call the remaining bridges emanating from the shaded disc $a_1, \dots, a_s$.
 By the condition that the sum of the values of the three edges emanating from each vertex is zero, we see that the sum of the values attached to $a_1, \dots, a_s, r$ is zero.
 Since $a_1, \dots, a_s$ have the value zero, it follows that $r$ has also the value zero.
 By induction on the number of shaded disks, we see that all the bridges, and so all the edges of the components of type $(B)$ also have the value zero. \\

-According to this lemma, we only need to consider the flags contained in some bouquet (i.e., a connected component of $L$).
+According to this lemma, we only need to consider the flags contained in some bouquet.
 Let $L_i$ be a bouquet.
-This is a graph with bivalent and 3-valent vertices.
-Every 3-valent vertex $v$ of $L_i$ determines a two dimensional subspace of $N_{\Bbb C}$ spanned by the edges emanating from it.
+This is a graph with 2-valent and 3-valent vertices.
+Every 3-valent vertex $v$ of $L_i$ determines a one or two dimensional subspace of $N_{\Bbb C}$ spanned by the edges emanating from it.
 We write it by $V_v$ as before.
 Also, every edge $E$ of $L_i$ determines a one dimensional subspace of $N_{\Bbb C}$.